Diversity & Inclusion Policy: The 10 policies your organization needs

 - Whistleblowing Policy

 This is not an exhaustive list and the specific policies your organization needs might differ depending on scale, industry and sector.
 If you’re a start-up shaping your first team, a Global Mobility Policy might not be at the top of your priority list.
 However, ensuring your Recruitment Policy is inclusive at its core and enables you to attract and hire the best talent – absolutely is.
-The key is that everyone is considered in creation and application of policy, and that even with processes that might not seem to have direct people-impact, that DEI is considered through an analysis of those who might benefit and those that might be disadvantaged.
+The key is that everyone is considered when creating and implementing the policy, and that even with processes that might not seem to have direct people-impact, that diversity and inclusion is considered through an analysis of those who might benefit and those that might be disadvantaged.

 Diversity & Inclusion Policy

-A Diversity & Inclusion Policy is a fundamental policy critical to employee engagement.
-The policy should state the organization’s commitment to ensuring an equitable, diverse and inclusive workplace.
+A Diversity & Inclusion Policy is critical to employee engagement.
+The policy should state the organisation’s commitment to ensuring an equitable, diverse and inclusive workplace.
 The policy should also include the process for making complaints of discrimination in the workplace, and how the company will monitor and assess the effectiveness of the policy and working best practices.

 The Diversity & Inclusion policy should also cover the support and provisions made available for disabled individuals.